oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-lz-ext-ebs/readme.md

 Welcome to the **OCI Oracle E-Business Suite (EBS)**  Landing Zone.

-The OCI EBS LZ is a secure cloud environment, designed with best practices to simplify the onboarding of EBS workloads and enable the continuous operations of their cloud resources.
+The EBS LZ Extension is a secure cloud environment, designed with best practices to simplify the onboarding of EBS workloads and enable the continuous operations of their cloud resources.
 This reference architecture provides a landing zone IaC **configuration** that meets the security guidance prescribed in the CIS Oracle Cloud Infrastructure Foundations Benchmark.

 It's highly recommended to deploy this Landing Zone before migrating an on-premises Oracle EBS to OCI, as it sets a complete OCI foundation for its workloads.